S-Erase/Gravitational-Lensing-Simulator/README.md

 is not directly visible and you must observe the distortion of light to infer the singularity's location.

 #### General Relativity
-The "General Relativity" mode treats light rays as null geodesics in schwarzschild spacetime.
+The "General Relativity" mode treats light rays as null geodesics in Reissner–Nordström spacetime.
 The spacetime which models a single black hole inside otherwise flat space.
 It bends light according to the laws of General Relativity.

+#### Reissner–Nordström spacetime
+Reissner–Nordström spacetime is a generalised version of Schwarzchild spacetime which accounts for the electric charge of a black hole.
+Unlike in classical models of gravity, the electric charge and angular momentum of mass influences gravitational forces.

 ## Controls